THE ELLIS ACT

 The “Ellis Act” (download copy of law) is a state law which says that landlords have the unconditional right to evict tenants to “go out of business.”
-For an Ellis eviction, the landlord must remove all of the units in the building from the rental market, i.e., the landlord must evict all the tenants and can not single out one tenant (with low rent) and/or remove just one unit from the rental market.
-When a landlord invokes the Ellis Act, the apartments can not be re-rented, except at the same rent the evicted tenant was paying, for five years following the evictions, While there are restrictions on ever re-renting the units, there are no such restrictions on converting them to ownership units (e.g., tenancies in common or condos).
+For an Ellis eviction, the landlord must remove all of the units in the building from the rental market, i.e., the landlord must evict all the tenants and cannot single out one tenant (for example, with low rent) and/or remove just one unit out of several from the rental market.
+The Ellis Act is included in the just causes for eviction under the Rent Ordinance as Section 37.9(a)13).

-Ellis Act evictions generally are used to “change the use” of the building.
+Ellis Act evictions generally are used to change the use of the building.
 Most Ellis evictions are used to convert rental units to condominiums, using loopholes in the condo law.
-If your Ellis stems from a condo conversion see See Fighting TIC Conversions.
-Also, Ellis is used to convert multi-unit buildings into single family homes—mansions.
-For fighting these, see Mergers.
+If your Ellis eviction is intended to convert the apartments to condos see the “Condo & TIC Conversions” section.
+Also, Ellis evictions are used to convert multi-unit buildings into single family homes that are mansions.
+For fighting these, see “Mergers & Demolitions.”

 BEWARE OF ELLIS THREATS

-Filing an Ellis Act with the Rent Board means that the re-rental restrictions will be recorded on the deed of the property (this is regardless of whether or not the landlord completes the Ellis withdrawal.
-Thus landlords are motivated to issue Ellis “warnings” and “advisories,” to the tenants–these are not legal eviction notices but nonetheless are perceived as eviction notices by tenants.
+Filing an Ellis Act with the Rent Board means that the re-rental restrictions will be recorded on the deed of the property.
+The record on the deed is regardless of whether or not the landlord completes the Ellis withdrawal.
+Thus landlords are motivated to issue Ellis “warnings” and “advisories” to the tenants.
+These “warnings” are not legal eviction notices but nonetheless are perceived as eviction notices by tenants.
 They usually warn that an Ellis will be coming in a month or two.
-(Especially when they want to simply sell a buildings since realtors report that vacant buildings are worth 20% more).
-The Daly eviction threats law has made this more difficult to do, as have changes in state law and Rent Board procedures but some landlords still try it—don’t move based on a bluff!
+(Especially when they want to simply sell a building since realtors report that vacant buildings are worth 20% more).
+See the strategies for dealing with threats of eviction.
+Don’t move based on a bluff!

 FIGHT THE ELLIS